 Cut out a piece of fleece the length you measured.
 Make it about 5cm/2inches wide.
 (You CAN make it wider if your toy is very big and smaller for a small toy – just think about what a scarf looks like and just keep it in proportion!)

 Fleece stretches much more in one direction than the other.
-You should cut your scarf out so that the fleece has the most stretch sideways.
-If you cut it out with the most stretch along the length of the scarf it stretches too much.
+MAKE sure you cut the fleece with the stretch going “across” the scarf and not along the length otherwise it will S-T-R-E-T-C-H out of shape!
 It will become very long and also curls up into a long tube which doesn’t look nice!

 STEP 3 – cut the tassels

 Cut one end at a time.